 Borgarfjörður Eystri fjord is known as a natural paradise in the East, with a population of only about 100 inhabitants the area remains almost untouched and looks like something out of a Lord of the Rings scene.
 The fjord is about 4 km wide and 5 km long and very open to ocean winds.
 Along the seacoast, long and fertile green fields lay and surrounding it gorgeous mountains all around.
 This is why Borgarfjörður Eystri is often believed to be one of the most beautiful locations in Iceland.

 The main attraction of Borgarfjörður Eystri are the hiking trails which are quite magical as many believe the area to be home to elves and the queen of the elves is thought to live in Álfaborg a few minutes walk from Bakkagerði.
-Other great hiking spots worth mentioning are Stóruð and Víknaslóðir both locals favorite and are visited on the trek we offer In the Footsteps of Elves – 5 Day Trek.
+Other great hiking spots worth mentioning are Stóruð and Víknaslóðir both locals favorite.

 The village of Borgarfjörður Eystri is called Bakkagerði and the inhabitants of the fjord mainly work as sailors, in agriculture or tourism.
 An interesting fact about the village is that no house numbers can be found as none are needed, the locals know each house by its looks.